PascalNehlsen/dso-python-tasks/module-5/hydra/README.md

     -c <charset>
 ```

-- <username>: The SSH username.
+- username: The SSH username.
-- <server>: The IP address or DNS name of the SSH server.
+- server: The IP address or DNS name of the SSH server.
-- <port>: The port for SSH connection (default is 22 if not specified).
+- port: The port for SSH connection (default is 22 if not specified).
-- <min_length>: Minimum length of the password.
+- min_length: Minimum length of the password.
-- <max_length>: Maximum length of the password.
+- max_length: Maximum length of the password.
-- <charset>: Characters to use in the password generation (default is alphanumeric).
+- charset: Characters to use in the password generation (default is alphanumeric).

 Example: